-All rooms are equipped with furnishings for two persons, basic cable service, heating, and air conditioning.
+All rooms are equipped with furnishings for two persons, basic cable service, free wireless internet, heating, and air conditioning.
 Rooms are arranged in suites with semi-private bathrooms.
 Students are required to bring bed linens, pillows, and towels.

 The lounge/reception area in each building contains color television and soft drink machines.